 Richmondshire residents are being urged not to lose their right to vote by making sure their electoral registration details are up to date.

-The district council has begun its annual canvass which keeps the electoral register up to date and identifies any residents who are not registered.
+The district council begins its annual canvass later this week.
+This keeps the electoral register up to date and identifies any residents who are not registered.

-“It’s important that residents now keep an eye out for messages from Richmondshire District Council, so we can make sure we have the right details on the electoral register for every address in the districts,” said Tony Clark, Electoral Registration Officer at Richmondshire District Council.
+“It’s important that residents keep an eye out for messages from us so we can make sure we have the right details on the electoral register for every address in the district.
+We want to make sure all residents are able to take part in elections,” said Tony Clark, Electoral Registration Officer at Richmondshire District Council.

 People who have moved recently into the area are particularly encouraged to look out for the voter registration messages and check the details.
 Research by the Electoral Commission shows that recent home movers are far less likely to be registered than those who have lived at the same address for a long time.
 Across Great Britain, 92% of people who have been at their property for more than 16 years will be registered, compared to 36% of people who have lived at an address for less than one year.

 Residents queries can be answered through the electoral team on 01748 829100 or by email at firstname.lastname@example.org.